 Divorce, Child Custody

-There is one key to successfully representing a client going through a divorce—listening to your wants and needs.
-Having counseled countless clients, the attorneys at HBS understand that the decisions facing you are serious and deserve our full attention.
-With that in mind, our legal representation is focused on the individuals involved and the issues that are important to them.
+Having counseled and represented countless clients, the attorneys at HBS understand that the decisions you are facing are serious and life altering.
+We provide advice and guidance as you transition through the divorce process and into the next chapter(s) of your life.
+With that in mind, our legal representation is focused on the individual involved and the issues that are important to that individual client.

-The attorneys at HBS will work on your behalf whether you are seeking a modification or arguing against one.
-Our goal is the same as yours—to make sure your interests and the interests of your children are protected.
+The attorneys at HBS will work on your behalf whether you are seeking a modification or defending against a modification of support, upward or downward.
+The goal of our HBS attorneys is to learn and understand the facts of your particular case to make sure your interests and the interests of your children are protected.